smartanthill/smartanthill2_0/docs/design-documents/protocols/sarng.rst

   + regardless of hardware RNG failures, to obtain one byte of output bit stream, RNG MUST take one byte from Fortuna output, and XOR it with one byte of Poor-Man's PRNG output
   + as long as hardware RNG doesn't fail (i.e. blocks do pass on-line testing as described above), Poor-Man's PRNG SHOULD be re-initialized approx. once per one hour of work (exact times MAY vary depending on typical Device patterns), by XOR-ing it's counter with next 128 bits of Fortuna output

-In addition, such Devices MUST perform additional Entropy-Needed requests during pairing procedure, as described in :ref:`sapairing` document.
+In addition, such Devices SHOULD request extra entropy during pairing procedure, as described in :ref:`sapairing` document.

 Devices with both pre-initialized Poor-Man's PRNG and hardware-based entropy source
 -----------------------------------------------------------------------------------